andreayully/scuba_diving_front/README.md

 # scua_diving_front

-Backend for Scuba Diving journal App
+Frontend for Scuba Diving journal App
 Get and stores the track of scuba dives

 * maximum depth